Lawn-to-Garden Incentive (L2G) Program Design Requirements

 - Downspout diversion into a catch basin OR

 8. 100% of the new landscape MUST be covered with NATURAL materials such as plants, compost and mulch, and permeable hardscape.
 The use of any synthetic materials is not allowed in the Lawn-to-Garden Program.
 Examples of permeable hardscape include pavers and brick set on a bed of sand, where no mortar or grout has been used.
+The maximum size for pavers are 1 ft. by 2 ft., 2 ft. by 2. ft, or 2 ft. by 3 ft.
 If not covered by permeable hardscape or plant material, your new landscape must be completely covered by at least a 3-inch layer of mulch.
 Acceptable mulch includes rock, compost, bark and other organic material.
 In other words, there can be no bare soil or installation of non-permeable (material water cannot easily penetrate) hardscape such as a concrete patio or walkway.

 9. If you are re-landscaping your parkway, it must meet all of the requirements of the City of Long Beach Municipal Code (Chapter 21.42.050).
 Designing a landscape for your parkway can be especially challenging.
 We have provided a few tips here to help you meet the requirements, and at the same time make your parkway the most beautiful one in the neighborhood.
 Compliance with the City of Long Beach Municipal Code Chapter 21.42.050 is one of the criteria for final approval and is your responsibility.
 You should read the applicable section of the code in its entirety by clicking here.